 SLHS Careers & Outcomes

 Our SLHS graduates most often go on to graduate school to become practicing speech-language pathologists or audiologists.
 Employment in these fields is growing steadily.
-By 2020, demand for speech language pathologists and audiologists is expected to increase by 23 percent and 37 percent, respectively.
-Common careers for SLHS graduates include:
+The demand for speech language pathologists and audiologists is expected to increase by 21 percent in the next 10 years averaging about 14,000 job openings each year.

 - American Sign Language interpreter